EtherNet/IP to BACnet/IP PLC Alarm Integration Case Study

 Chipkin QuickServer exposed Allen-Bradley PLC alarm data to BACnet/IP by translating DINT arrays and delivering a stable manufacturing-to-BMS handoff.

-A manufacturing site needed alarm and status data from an Allen-Bradley PLC exposed to a BACnet/IP building management system.
-Chipkin QuickServer turned PLC-side DINT arrays and bit-level status points into a stable BACnet/IP handoff that the site team could validate from both sides.
+A manufacturing site needed Allen-Bradley PLC alarm data exposed to a Johnson Controls Metasys BACnet/IP building management system.
+Chipkin QuickServer turned Allen-Bradley DINT arrays and bit-level status points into a usable BACnet/IP handoff the site team could validate from both sides.

-This was a practical plant-floor integration, not a lab exercise.
-The customer had to bridge production-side PLC data into a BAS environment, keep the PLC and BACnet networks separated, and make sure individual alarms were visible as meaningful building-management points instead of opaque integer values.
+This was a plant-floor integration, not a lab exercise.
+The customer had to bridge Allen-Bradley production-side data into a BAS environment, keep the PLC and BACnet networks separate, and make sure each DINT-based alarm became a meaningful BACnet object instead of an opaque integer value.

 At a Glance